Rhapsody in August: Death and memory of the atomic bomb

 In Donald Richie's The Films of Akira Kurosawa, the author considers Kurosawa's aim to have been for "the viewer to remember and then forgive" the dropping of the atomic bomb.
-However, he writes that the film's assignment of blame for the destruction of the atomic bomb is too simplistic for the subject matter.
+However, he writes that the film's assignment of blame for the destruction caused by the atomic bomb is too simplistic for the subject matter.
 Similarly, Ehrlich believes that Rhapsody distorts the form of innocence by undermining its sincerity with simplicity, writing that unaddressed complexities of wartime suffering are not adequately expressed—and so detract from—the suffering inflicted by the atomic bomb.
-Prince refers the film's politics as "curiously evasive".
+Prince refers to the film's politics as "curiously evasive".
 Much of the film's dramatic narrative occurs off-screen (e.g. the death of Suzujiro, the parents' trip to Hawaii), which he indicates is also Kurosawa's approach to the history of the atomic bomb due to the fact that it had already occurred.
 As a result, everything is left to recollection which deprioritizes action in favor of memory.
 Yoshimoto, in writing on Rhapsodys political statements on the atomic bomb, considers the film's question of commemoration.
 He writes that, while the children's perspectives on why America had not donated a memorial to Nagasaki Peace Park are not treated unequivocally, it is not a historical distortion to question why America had not done so.

-The depiction of the eye represents the blast of the atomic bomb, described as "omnipotent" and "cosmic".
+The depiction of the eye represents the blast of the atomic bomb, described as "omnipotent" by Galbraith, and "cosmic" by Goodwin.